 Before I proceed, let me give you a brief overview of watts and amps.
 In simple terms, watts refer to the amount of power an appliance uses, while amps refer to the strength of the current flowing through the unit.

 Now, back to air fryers, you’ll usually see the wattage listed on the appliance or in the product description.
 That’s a government regulation for all electrical appliances.
-And usually, the wattage you see ranges from around 800 watts to as high as 1800 watts.
-It all depends on the size group that your air fryer falls into.
+And usually, the wattage ranges from around 800 watts to as high as 1800 watts depending on the size of the appliance.

 Small Air Fryers

 Small air fryers are precisely what they sound like – small!
 They typically have a capacity of 1 to 2 quarts, making them ideal for single people or couples.
-And when it comes to power usage, small air fryers use between 800 and 1,000 watts.
+On power usage, small air fryers demand between 800 and 1,000 watts.

 Medium Air Fryers

 Medium air fryers have a capacity of 2 to 4 quarts, making them ideal for small families of up to 4 people.
-In terms of power usage, medium air fryers use between 1,200 and 1,400 watts.
-That’s way higher than small air fryers, but still not bad, considering they can accommodate more food.
+Regarding power usage, medium air fryers use between 1,200 and 1,400 watts.
+That’s way higher than small air fryers, but still justifiable considering they can accommodate more food.

 Large Air Fryers